The Next Day: Secrecy

 Bowie was careful to keep the recording of the album secret, requiring those involved to sign non-disclosure agreements.
 The Magic Shop ran with a skeleton crew of only one or two employees on days when Bowie was there.
-Bowie's label were also unaware of the sessions; Sony Music president Rob Stringer did not learn of the project's existence until October 2012, when he was invited to hear a few tracks, and Columbia Records' PR firm in the UK found out only a few days before the album was announced.
+Bowie's label were also unaware of the sessions; Sony Music president Rob Stringer did not learn of the project's existence until October 2012, when he was invited to hear a few tracks.

 Studio manager and assistant engineer Kabir Hermon recalled having a few close calls throughout recording.
 In October 2011, King Crimson guitarist Robert Fripp, who played on "Heroes" (1977) and Scary Monsters (1980), posted on his blog about a dream he had in which he received an invite from Bowie to work on a new project.
 The post initially attracted publicity despite Fripp having zero knowledge about Bowie's return to the studio.
 Once the new album was officially announced, claims that Fripp turned down an invitation to play on it were denied by the guitarist, who told The Guardian that he was not approached to contribute.
 Slick was also spotted by a cameraman outside the studio in July 2012.